 However, this is fast changing.
 Africans have now realized that the future of Africa lies in their own hands.
 Some Africans have worked and are still working to change the African story.

-As mentioned above, the list of these heroes is rather long; but ten of them have been carefully selected to get you acquainted to how Africa is experiencing a paradigm shift.
+As mentioned above, the list of these heroes is rather long; but ten of them have been carefully selected to get you acquainted with how Africa is experiencing a paradigm shift.

 It is very rare in this world that someone will serve 27 years in prison just because of his people, Mandela did just that.